DavidLBoyd1986/ansible-playbooks/README.md

 Only the 'all' and 'bastions' groups are required, as they are used in the playbooks.

-11. Verify the correct modules are installed
+11. Verify the correct collections are installed

     `ansible-doc -l`

-<b>NOTE</b> - This is only necessary if 'ansible-core' was installed
+<b>NOTE</b> - Installing collections is only necessary if 'ansible-core'
+was installed, instead of the entire ansible package.

 12. If ansible.posix is missing run:

     `ansible-galaxy collection install ansible.posix`

+13. Other important collections that are used in this repo's playbooks:

+    `ansible-galaxy collection install community.general`

 13. Run the playbook 'bootstrap_controller.yml':